atmarksharp/ntc.php/README.md

 The original script (`ntc.js`) is released under the: Creative Commons License:
 Attribution 2.5 http://creativecommons.org/licenses/by/2.5/

-For more detail information, see author's comments of [`ntc.js`](https://github.com/atmarksharp/ntc.php/blob/master/original/ntc.js).
+For more detail information about `ntc js`, see author's comments of [`ntc.js`](https://github.com/atmarksharp/ntc.php/blob/master/original/ntc.js).

 ## Sample Usage